 12 Heart; Lion (felid) engraving on the east pillar of a rectangular house?

-13 Hearet; Lion (felid) engraving on the west pillar of a rectangular house; and as a large house, unexcavated
+13 Heart; Lion (felid) engraving on the west pillar of a rectangular house; and a large house, unexcavated.

-15 Maker; Very large house near D, on the hill summit; and a double house, unexcavated, within later terrace walls.
+15 Maker; Very large house near D, on the hill summit; and a double (doubled 15) house, unexcavated, within later terrace walls.

-The axial centre may be on House C. However this pole is usually unmarked, or marked by a feature different from the periphery of types, thus the site grid identification may be premature.
+The axial centre may be on House C. However this feature is usually unmarked, or marked by a feature different from the periphery of types, thus the site grid identification above may be premature.

-Order the book Stoneprint, the human code in art, buildings, and cities, at$30 plus postage, from Four Equators Media via edmondfurter at gmail dot com
+- Order the book Stoneprint, the human code in art, buildings, and cities, including structuralist analyses of four Gobekli houses (an extract is included in another post), and three Gobekli pillar engravings, at$30 plus postage, from Four Equators Media via edmondfurter at gmail dot com.